SebPuchi/LC100/README.md

 ![sebas's progress xD)](./auto_assets/plot.png)

-The heat map above visualizes my daily progress throughout this challenge.
-A day is marked successful if I post a solution to a problem - whether it's a complete solution or just an honest attempt.
+The heat map above tracks my daily progress.
+I consider a day a win so long as I post a solution -- whether I nailed the problem or was just a genuine effort.

 ### A day gets credited when I either:

 1. Submit a solution to a new problem
 2. Modify/improve an existing solution

-The heatmap is made using this janky repo called july -- currently the main repo has a ton of bugs.
+The heatmap is made using this janky seaborn wrapper called july -- currently the main repo has a ton of bugs.
 I've forked and cleaned up a lot of them: you can find that here: [sebas-july](https://github.com/SebPuchi/july)

 ## Integrity & Automation

 To keep myself accountable, I've set up a github actions bot to automatically monitor my progress.
 Every night at midnight ET, the server examines my git commit history to detect if I've made any updates to ./questions

 If activity is detected, I get credit for that day.
-Git history never lies!
+The idea here is that git history never lies and I can't go back and change things even if I wanted to.

 The automation script that I cooked up handles most of the heavy lifting